syncromatics/gogitver-action/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/syncromatics/gogitver-action)](https://goreportcard.com/report/github.com/syncromatics/gogitver-action)

 This action wraps [gogitver](https://github.com/syncromatics/gogitver).
 It will output the version of the repository as determined by the git history.
-This make version information available to other steps, like a docker build and push.
+This makes version information available to other steps, like a docker build and push.

 Example: